seansfkelley/react-layered-chart/API.md

 #### `enforceIntervalExtent(interval, minExtent?, maxExtent?)`

-Adjust `interval` so its length (extent) is between `minExtent` and `maxExtent`.
+Adjust `interval` so its extent (length) is between `minExtent` and `maxExtent`.
 If adjusted, the new interval will be centered on the same point as the input interval.
 If either extent is `null` or `undefined`, it will be ignored.

 ```tsx
 enforceIntervalExtent({ min: 0, max: 100 }, 20, 80);